75lb/handbrake-js/README.md

 ```
 *Mac / Linux users may need to run with `sudo`*.

-Now, you can call `handbrake` as you would HandbrakeCLI, using all the usual [options](https://trac.handbrake.fr/wiki/CLIGuide).
+Now, you can call `handbrake` as you would HandbrakeCLI, using all the usual [options](https://handbrake.fr/docs/en/latest/cli/cli-guide.html).
 By default, just statistics are output, passing `--verbose` prints the raw HandbrakeCLI output.
 This command will transcode an AVI to the more universal H.264 (mp4):
 ```
-$ handbrake --input "some episode.avi" --output "some episode.mp4" --preset Normal Task      % done     FPS       Avg FPS   ETA
+$ handbrake --input 'some episode.avi' --output 'some episode.mp4' --preset Normal Task      % done     FPS       Avg FPS   ETA
 Encoding  1.07       131.76    158.12    00h21m11s
 ```